Paul Sophus Epstein

+Early life and studies

 Paul Epstein's parents, Siegmund Simon Epstein and Sarah Sophia (Lurie) Epstein were of a middle class Jewish family.
 He said that his mother recognized his potential at the age of four years and predicted that he would be a mathematician.

-He went to the Hochschule in Minsk, and from 1901-1905 studied mathematics and physics at the Imperial University of Moscow under Pyotr Nikolaevich Lebedev.
+He went to the Hochschule in Minsk, and from 1901 to 1905 studied mathematics and physics at the Imperial University of Moscow under Pyotr Nikolaevich Lebedev.
 In 1909 he graduated, and became a Privatdozent at the University of Moscow.
 In 1910 he went to Munich, Germany, to do research under Arnold Sommerfeld, who was his advisor, and Epstein was granted a Ph.D. on a problem in the theory of diffraction of electromagnetic waves. from the Technische Universität München, in 1914.

+Career

-At the outbreak of World War I he was in Munich, and considered an "enemy alien".
+At the outbreak of World War I he was in Munich, and considered an enemy alien.
 Thanks to Sommerfeld's intervention he was allowed to stay in Munich as a private citizen, and could continue with his research.
 By that time Epstein became interested in the quantum theory of atomic structure.
-In 1916, he published a seminal paper explaining the Stark effect using the Bohr Sommerfeld ("old") quantum theory.
+In 1916, he published a seminal paper explaining the Stark effect using the Bohr–Sommerfeld quantization from old quantum theory.

 After the war he went to Zurich, where he remained for two years.
 He moved to Leiden in 1921, to become Hendrik Lorentz' and Paul Ehrenfest's assistant.
-Shortly afterwards he was recruited by Robert Millikan to come to the California Institute of Technology, where he remained for the rest of his career.
-In 1922 he published 3 papers on Bohr's quantum mechanics in the Zeitschrift für Physik and one in the Physical Review.
-In 1926 he published the paper "The Stark Effect from the Point of View of Schrodinger's Quantum Theory" in the Physical Review, as well as "The New Quantum Theory and the Zeeman Effect" (1926), and "The Magnetic Dipole in Undulatory Mechanics" (1927).
+Shortly afterwards he was recruited by Robert Millikan to come to the California Institute of Technology (Caltech), where he remained for the rest of his career.

+In 1930, he was elected a member of the National Academy of Sciences.
+After World War II, concerned that some young American intellectuals were becoming attracted to communism, he joined the American Committee for Cultural Freedom and in 1951 he served as one of the three US delegates to the seminar the Congress held in Strasbourg.

+He retired as emeritus professor at Caltech in 1953 and continued to serve as a consultant for a number of industrial companies.
+The Epstein Memorial Fund was established through donations from more than fifty of his former students and a bronze bust of Epstein stands in the Physics and Mathematics section of the Millikan library at Caltech.

+Research

+Quantum mechanics

+In 1922 he published 3 papers, on the explanations of the Stark effect, Zeeman effect and magnetic dipoles using Bohr's quantum theory.